 The financial statements are prepared on a going concern basis.
 The Directors are satisfied that the Company has the resources to continue in business for the foreseeable future.
-In making this assessment, the Directors have considered a wide range of information relating to present and future conditions, including the Company's existing capital and liquidity resources and the level of reliance placed on support from Citigroup Inc., the Company's ultimate parent.
+In making this assessment, the Directors have considered a wide range of information relating to present and future conditions, including any potential effects of the pandemic COVID-19.